-All signs and pavement markings shall conform to the current Manual on Uniform Traffic Control Devices (MUTCD) as amended, and by this manual.
+All signs and pavement markings shall conform to the current Manual on Uniform Traffic Control Devices (MUTCD) as amended, and by these design standards.

 - 1. Signing See Figure 9 for sign locations. - Advance roundabout warning signs with advisory speed plaques are required whenever topography or driver distraction precludes adequate advance visibility of the roundabout. - Yield signs shall be placed on the right side of the approach roadway, at the point where vehicles are required to yield when entering the roundabout.
 With the exception of Mini and Residential Compact roundabouts, yield signing will also be required in the splitter islands.
 Supplemental "YIELD" pavement markings may also be required where field observation warrants. - Lane assignment signs, depicting the lanes maneuvering around the roundabout, shall be provided on all multi-lane approaches (Figure 8).
-This requirement shall also be applied to single-lane approaches with auxiliary turn lanes. - Street name signs with minimum 8" lettering shall be placed on the splitter islands and oriented toward traffic on the circulatory roadway (Figure 8). - Flag type guide signs, indicating the correct directional exit for service, recreational and cultural destinations are required for major destination routes. - Advanced guide signs (Figure 9) shall be required for the junction of numbered routesroundabouts with two or more circulating lanes or five or more legs. - Pedestrian crossing signage shall be required where high pedestrian usage is expected, or as otherwise determined by the Local Entity. - 2.
+This requirement shall also be applied to single-lane approaches with auxiliary turn lanes. - Street name signs with minimum 8" lettering shall be placed on the splitter islands and oriented toward traffic on the circulatory roadway (Figure 8). - Flag type guide signs, indicating the correct directional exit for service, recreational and cultural destinations are required for major destination routes. - Advanced guide signs (Figure 9) shall be required for the junction of numbered routes. - Pedestrian crossing signage shall be required where high pedestrian usage is expected, or as otherwise determined by the City. - 2.
 Marking Pavement markings shall consist of pre-formed, hot-applied thermoplastic material.
-All linear pavement markings shall be inlaid (rolled-in) with the top mat of asphalt paving or recessed 0.125" to be even with the surface of concrete paving.
+All linear pavement markings, including crosswalks, shall be grooved in using approved grinding process after the concrete has cured and installed even with the surface of concrete paving.
+All pavement markings can be installed directly on top mat of asphalt without being recessed.
 Where installed on concrete paving, all markings (lines, symbols, etc.) shall be outlined in black for increased visibility.
-See Figures 10-15 for typical pavement marking types and locations.
+Use CDOT specifications, section 627.08 (7a) for inlaid lines, symbols will not be inlaid.
+See Figures 10-15 for typical pavement marking types and locations. - Lane use pavement markings, including arrows and solid or dashed lines shall be used on all multilane roundabouts.
+See Figure 5 for their correct spacing and placement.